 A common example of false imprisonment charges in Los Angeles County includes domestic violence incidents.
 Perhaps during an argument, a husband grabs his wife’s wrist and doesn’t allow her to leave the house when she wants.
 Yet another example includes a situation can be found in a situation where a passenger in a car gets involved in an argument with the driver and tells them to pull over and let them out of the car.
 If the driver refuses to let them leave when they want, they could face charges of false imprisonment under Penal Code 236.

 It’s important to note that charges of false imprisonment can be filed against you if the confinement, detention, or restraint of the alleged victim only last for a short amount of time.
 While it’s true false imprisonment is not on the same level of kidnapping in terms or legal penalties, a conviction can still lead to harsh consequences.

 California Penal Code Section 237 establishes the potential legal penalties for false imprisonment, which makes it a “wobbler” offense, meaning the case can be filed as either a misdemeanor or felony crime.
 The prosecutors decision on how to file the case is typically based on the specific facts and circumstances of the incident and your criminal history.

-If you have been accused of false imprisonment, contact our California criminal defense lawyers to review the details of your case and legal options.
+If you have been accused of false imprisonment, contact our criminal defense lawyers to review the details of your case and legal options.
 Don’t make any statements to law enforcement.